imalsogreg/RetroProject/thesis/defense.md

  - Retrosplenial cortex enters sleep-like state during reward consumption
  - Hippocampus is coordinated at the behavioral timescale
  - HPC $\rightarrow$ CTX information not limited to sleep
- - Future question: is spatial information being transfered?
+ - Future question: is replayed spatial information moving between hippocampus and cortex?

 ---